szbela87/insect_wingbeat_classification_fno/README.md

 The `fno`/`fno_med` words in the folder names indicate that the small/large *CF-ResNet-1D-9* models were used on the corresponding dataset.

+The scripts for the vanilla FNO-ResNet9 models, where the convolutional kernel size is consistently set to 1, can be found in the `vanilla_scripts` directory.

 Each training script produces 5 training sessions.

 To train the model use the command